DEAP/deap/doc/tutorials/gp.rst

 Since DEAP uses the Python parser to compile the code represented by the trees, it inherits from its limitations.
-The most commonly encountered is the parsing stack limit.
+The most commonly encountered restriction is the parsing stack limit.
 Python interpreter parser stack limit is commonly fixed between 92 and 99.
 This means that an expression can at most be composed of 91 succeeding primitives.
+In other words, a tree can have a maximum depth of 91.
 When the limit is exceeded, Python raises the following error
 ::